nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

   so your import would look something like `import "github.com/someuser/somepackage"`.
   Embedding `github.com` inside the source code of almost all Go codebases seems like a strange choice.
-In any case, Go now allows the conventional way of doing things, but Go modules are still new so this quirk will not disappear from Go source code any time soon.
+In any case, Go now allows the conventional way of doing things, but Go modules are still new so this quirk will remain common in wild Go code for some time.

 - __Asynchronicity__: Goroutines are a very convenient way to fire off asynchronous tasks.
 Before `async/await`, Python's asynchronous solutions were somewhat hairy.